soerr/UnturnedDocumentation/Unturned Server/cheats-commands.md

 title: Cheats Commands
 authors: MCrow
 published: true
+description: List of vanilla commands that can be used in-game on the server only if cheats are enabled on the server.
 ---

 In order to be able to use cheats commands, you need to have enabled cheats in the server Commands.dat file.
 You can do this by simply adding the `cheats` to the file.